-If you have the impression that the effect of Sodium oxybate is too strong or too weak, talk to your doctor or pharmacist.
+If you have the impression that the effect of Sodium Oxybate is too strong or too weak, talk to your doctor or pharmacist.

-If you take more Sodium oxybate than you should
+If you take more Sodium Oxybate than you should

-Symptoms of Sodium oxybate overdose may include agitation, confusion, impaired movement, impaired breathing, blurred vision, profuse sweating, headache, vomiting, decreased consciousness leading to coma and seizures, excessive thirst, muscle cramps and weakness.

-If you take more Sodium oxybate than you were told to take, or take it by accident, get emergency medical help right away.
-You should take the labelled medicine bottle with you, even if it is empty.
+Symptoms of Sodium Oxybate overdose may include agitation, confusion, impaired movement, impaired breathing, blurred vision, profuse sweating, headache, vomiting, decreased consciousness leading to coma and seizures.
+If you take more Sodium Oxybate than you were told You should take the labelled medicine bottle with you, even if it is empty.

-If you forget to take Sodium oxybate
+If you forget to take Sodium Oxybate

 If you forget to take the first dose, take it as soon as you remember and then continue as before.
-If you miss the second dose, skip that dose and do not take Sodium oxybate again until the next night.
+If you miss the second dose, skip that dose and do not take Sodium Oxybate again until the next night.
 Do not take a double dose to make up for a forgotten dose.